 What are the drawbacks of a Waterpik?

 As much as those who use a Waterpik love it, it’s not for everyone.
 Sometimes this device may not remove all plaque or bacteria from between your teeth or along the gumline so you might still have to floss or could develop cavities or gum disease.
 If you use string floss first, you can loosen some of the plaque from between your teeth and then use the Waterpik to wash the particles away.

 First-time users may also find it difficult to keep the water in their mouths, and it can take some time to get the right angle and power settings you prefer.

-Everyone can benefit from flossing, but that doesn’t mean traditional string flossing is the right option to remove plaque, bacteria and food particles from between your teeth and your gumline.
-You can help improve your overall oral health with either a string flossing or using a Waterpik.
+Everyone can benefit from flossing, but that doesn’t mean traditional string dental floss is the right option to remove plaque, bacteria and food particles from between your teeth and your gumline.
+You can help improve your overall oral health with either dental floss or using a Waterpik.
 If you have questions about which one is the right option for you, talk to your Stoney Creek dentist the next time you’re in for a checkup.